dslemay/readme/README.md

 I aim to work an 8:30 AM - 5PM schedule Pacific time.
 I normally start logging on around 8 AM, but function best when meetings are not at the immediate start of my day.
 I occasionally will time shift working hours to do things with my family, take a mental break, etc. When this occurs I let my team know the change of my schedule.

 When possible I prefer to avoid meetings in the morning as that is when I get my best work completed.
 This is aspirational and not a hard fast rule.
 Additionally, I have a recurring "Heads Down Tuesday" event every Tuesday.
 I prefer to keep Tuesdays as meeting free as possible so I can engage in deeper focus work.
 When possible I ask that this be respected for non critical or time sensitive meetings.
 However, I  recognize that is not always possible, especially when coordinating others' schedules.

-## My Questions for You

-If you are reading this, chances are we are working together on a project or will be.
-In order to kick start a productive working relationship, I would appreciate if you are able to answer these questions.

-- What are your preferred working hours?
-- What are your preferred communication methods?
-- How do you want to receive feedback?
-- Anything else I should know for us to work well together?